thekyria/pb_tutorial_py/README.md

 - `-t` specifies a repository (`thekyria/thekali`) and a version (`latest`) to tag the image with.
 - `.` is the context of the `docker build` command.

+If you want to not consider cached layers when building you can include the flag `--no-cache`.
+If you want to always attempt to pull a latest version of the underlying (i.e. `FROM`) image when building you can include the flag `--pull`.

 If everything is successfull, you should be able to see your new image.

 ```bat